sora-suke/MMAU/resource/ReadMe_EN.txt

   ･Iron Mortar

  ･Utilities.
-  ･Explosion Button
+  ･Explosion Button-This explodes with right click.
-  ･Chicken Block
+  ･Chicken Block-This lays eggs every ten minutes.
-  ･Block of Feather
+  ･Block of Feather-Even if you fall on this you will not get damaged.

  ･Other.
-  ･Chicken Head
+  ･Chicken Head-A chicken drops this.

   Please check recipes with NEI or Craft guide.